Exact and Approximate Conformal Inference for Multi-Output Regression: Conformal Inference

+where $\hat{y}_{n+1}$ is the prediction for $y_{n+1}$ generated using the observations in $\mathcal{I}_1$, and $s$ is the $\lceil(|\mathcal{I}_2| + 1)(1-\alpha)\rceil$-th largest conformity measure for observations in $\mathcal{I}_2$.
 In order to combat the larger widths and high variance associated with split conformal intervals, cross-validation (CV) approaches to conformal inference have also been implemented.
-The first CV approach was introduced in \cite{vovk2015cross} as cross-conformal inference with the goal to ``smooth" inductive conformity scores across multiple folds.
+The first CV approach was introduced in \cite{vovk2015cross} as cross-conformal inference with the goal to ``smooth'' inductive conformity scores across multiple folds.
 Aggregated conformal predictors \cite{carlsson2014aggregated} generalize cross-conformal predictors, constructing prediction intervals through any exhangeable resampling method, \eg bootstrap resampling.

-For a more detailed review and empirical comparison of resampling-based conformal inference methods, we point the interested reader to \cite{contarino2022conformal}.
+Other resampling-based conformal predictors also include CV+ and jackknife+ \citep{barber2021predictive}.
+For a more detailed review and empirical comparison of resampling-based conformal inference methods, we point the interested reader to \cite{contarino2022conformal}. \looseness=-1